Business Savings Products – General Terms and Conditions

 11.1 If the Business (or any users connected with the Account) emails us, or gives us an email address, we will keep a record of it and the Business (and users connected with the Account) agree to communications being sent to it at that address.
 We will not give any email address relating to the Business or any users connected with the Account to any unauthorised third parties.

-11.2 However, if the Business (or any users connected with the Account) sends us an email, please remember that it will be insecure and could be intercepted.
+11.2 However, if the Business (or any users connected with the Account) sends us an email, please remember that it will be unsecure and could be intercepted.
 Accordingly, please keep the amount of confidential information included to a minimum.
 We will do likewise when we reply.

 12. Information and monitoring